-The recent investigation of a woman who spent £16 million in Harrods has raised interest in Unexplained Wealth Orders, a type of financial investigatory power designed to tackle fraud and corruption.
-But what is a UWO, who can issue them and what are the implications for those being investigated?
+Unexplained Wealth Orders (UWOs) are increasingly being used to tackle fraud and corruption.
+But what exactly are they, who can issue them and what are the implications for those being investigated?

 An Unexplained Wealth Order (UWO) is a relatively new type of financial investigatory power, created following a recent amendment to the Proceeds of Crime Act 2002 (POCA).